 Understanding Intrusion Detection Systems

-IDS is a security mechanism that monitors network traffic or system activities for malicious activities and policy violations.
+IDS are a security mechanism that monitors network traffic or system activities for malicious activities and policy violations.
 It serves as a vigilant guardian, tirelessly scanning the digital environment for any signs of unauthorized access, misuse or anomalies that could indicate a potential security breach.
 Think of IDS like a video surveillance system.
 However, unlike IPS, IDS don’t take actions to prevent these attacks from occurring; it only identifies the quantity and types of attacks.

 By actively scrutinizing packets of data traversing the network or inspecting system logs, IDS can swiftly identify and alert administrators to suspicious behavior, allowing them to intervene and take actionable mitigation promptly.
-IDS empowers companies to stay one step ahead of malicious actors, safeguarding their digital assets and preserving their networks’ integrity by providing an extra layer of protection.
+IDS empower companies to stay one step ahead of malicious actors, safeguarding their digital assets and preserving their networks’ integrity by providing an extra layer of protection.

 5 Types and 2 Methods of Intrusion Detection Systems